 Access Help and Preferences

-In case your iPhone or iPod touch clocks are not in perfect sync with WWV, you can set BeaconAid’s program clock to make the correction.
+In case your iPhone or iPad clocks are not in perfect sync with WWV, you can set BeaconAid’s program clock to make the correction.
 Choose the minute setting to be announced next by your radio time signal (WWV, WWVH, CHU, etc.).
 At the sound of the tone for that minute, tap the “Synchronize” button.
 The rollers for the main By Band and By Beacon views will turn just as the beacon in the next 10-second cycle begins.

 (Don’t worry: The program does not touch your device’s system clock.
 That wouldn’t be nice.)